*Please note that this page focuses on the activities that test your mental aptitude and not your physical prowess.

 The Admiralty Interview Board, or AIB, is a two and a half day assessment centre which includes aptitude tests, group and individual tasks and physical challenges.
 Day one starts with a briefing and settling in session with other candidates.
 This is also the first time you will meet your three assessors who will be a Captain or Commander, a Lieutenant Commander and a Lieutenant.
 You are given various instructions and directions on settling in and it is the first chance you get to meet the other hopeful recruits.
 Days two and three are full of tests and tasks to complete as part of the full assessment, culminating in the final interview.

 During this three day assessment, you are put to the test in countless different activities.
 Throughout the entire Admiralty Interview Board, you are assessed on the following attributes:

 The Navy will send you a booklet with sample questions ahead of your AIB, which will give you a great start in knowing the types of questions to expect.
-However these questions are easier than the questions you can expect in the real test, and you are also not given answers or explanations for the questions.
+However, these questions are easier than the questions you can expect in the real test, and you are also not given answers or explanations for the questions.
 Practice with our complete preparation for these tests to get all the preparation you need for the tests.
-Our tests come in timed or untimed/ practise modes with full explanations to each questions helping you understand the questions and improve your skills.
+Our tests come in timed or untimed practise modes with full explanations to each question, helping you understand the questions and improve your skills.

 For the other activities you will be involved in at the Admiralty Interview Board, including tips on the writing exercise, group tasks and Board interview, click here.